-Indirect Free Kicks: When a player plays in a dangerous manner, impedes an opponent (without playing the ball), prevents the goalkeeper from releasing the ball with her hands or commits any offence for which play is stopped to caution or eject a player.
-In Saturday divisions, heading or attempting to head is an offence restarted with an indirect free kick.
+Indirect Free Kicks: When a player plays in a dangerous manner, impedes an opponent (without playing the ball), prevents the goalkeeper from releasing the ball with their hands or commits any offence for which play is stopped to caution or eject a player.

-Direct Free Kicks: When a player kicks or attempts to kick an opponent, slidetackles an opponent or slides with an opponent near, jumps at an opponent, charges at an opponent, strikes or attempts to strike an opponent, pushes an opponent, holds an opponent, spits at an opponent or handles the ball deliberately.
+Direct Free Kicks: When a player kicks or attempts to kick an opponent, jumps at an opponent, charges at an opponent, strikes or attempts to strike an opponent, pushes an opponent, holds an opponent, spits at an opponent or handles the ball deliberately.

 Yellow Card / Caution: The offending player is shown a yellow card.
 Coaches are encouraged to remove the offending player from the match at this time.
-If a player earns two yellow cards in a match, he is shown a red card.
-If a player earns three single yellow cards during any league session (including friendlies), he is suspended for one game.
+If a player earns two yellow cards in a match, they are shown a red card.
+If a player earns three single yellow cards during any league session (including friendlies), they are suspended for one game.